• Sherwin Nature Reserve is home to

 George Whitefield, who preached there on “eight

-as well as a christening basin and a large salver
+well as a christening basin and a large salver made by

-the slaves were inspired to build their own by Edward Fraser, a
+slaves were inspired to build their own by Edward Fraser, a preacher

-preacher slave brought to Bermuda in 1818.
-Later he was freed
+slave brought to Bermuda in 1818.
+Later he was freed and was

-crowded, even in summer, the bays and coves here have distinct
+Rarely crowded, even in summer, the bays and coves here have

-characteristics.
-Jobson’s Cove and Stonehole Bay, both framed by
+distinct characteristics.
+Jobson’s Cove and Stonehole Bay, both

-limestone rock formations, are safe for inexperienced swimmers,
+framed by limestone rock formations, are safe for inexperienced

-while Astwood Cove, a favourite wedding setting, offers magnificent
+swimmers, while Astwood Cove, a favourite wedding setting, offers

 THE ANTIGUAN ANOLE